ADHD Looks Different in Women. Here’s How — and Why.

 The medical community is waking up to the fact that ADHD is a big problem for girls and that the condition often persists into adulthood, says Nadeau.
 For now, she says, any woman who suspects she has ADHD should educate herself about the condition — and consult a mental-health professional who specializes in the field.

-To gauge a doctor’s knowledge of how ADHD affects women, Quinn recommends asking which books he’s read on women with ADHD, which relevant conferences he’s attended, and how many female patients he has treated.
-She says a doctor’s credentials matter less than his or her understanding of, and experience with, treating the disorder in women.
+Quinn says a doctor’s credentials matter less than his or her understanding of, and experience with, treating ADHD in women.

 “Many women find that their general practitioner, if he treats ADHD in older adolescents, can be helpful,” Quinn says.
 “Usually a psychiatrist or a therapist is the best equipped to diagnose the disorder in women.”